Croats: Tradition

-The area settled by Croats has a large diversity of historical and cultural influences, as well as diversity of terrain and geography.
+The area settled by Croats has a large diversity of historical and cultural influences, as well as the diversity of terrain and geography.
 The coastland areas of Dalmatia and Istria were subject to Roman Empire, Venetian and Italian rule; central regions like Lika and western Herzegovina were a scene of battlefield against the Ottoman Empire, and have strong epic traditions.
 In the northern plains, Austro-Hungarian rule has left its marks.
 The most distinctive features of Croatian folklore include klapa ensembles of Dalmatia, tamburitza orchestras of Slavonia.
-Folk arts are performed at special events and festivals, perhaps the most distinctive being Alka of Senj, a traditional knights' competition celebrating the victory against Ottoman Turks.
+Folk arts are performed at special events and festivals, perhaps the most distinctive being Alka of Sinj, a traditional knights' competition celebrating the victory against Ottoman Turks.
 The epic tradition is also preserved in epic songs sung with gusle.
 Various types of kolo circular dance are also encountered throughout Croatia.

 UNESCO | Intangible Cultural Heritage of Humanity in Croatia

+List of Cultural Intangible Heritage e.g.: